Marine Weather and Tide Forecast for East Mountain, TX

 SPOTTER INFORMATION STATEMENT

-Spotter activation may be needed this afternoon and evening across portions of our northern zones.
+Spotter activation may be needed through this evening.

 PRELIMINARY POINT TEMPS/POPS